The Dangers of Plastic, the Silent Killer

 It’s not just about what we eat, either, but also what we use: solvents, paints, adhesives, and even dental fillings.

-When it comes to Bisphenol A, our exposure to it is enormous and we have been in contact with this substance since we were born (or even in the womb).
+When it comes to Bisphenol A, our exposure to it is enormous and we have been in contact with this substance since birth (or even in the womb).

-What other diseases are caused by the toxins that are added to plastics?
+What other diseases do scientists link to the toxins found in plastics?
 The list is frightening because the number has only grown in the last 30 years.

 - Cancer (breast, uterus, ovaries, cervix, brain, lung, prostate, liver)